yandex-cloud/docs/en/managed-postgresql/qa/general.md

 For a network-based storage (NBS), the number of hosts in a cluster is limited only by the requested computing resources and the size of the storage for the cluster.

-For NVMe SSD storage, the number of hosts is limited during cluster creation: for [!KEYREF PG] clusters, at least three hosts must be created.
+For NVMe SSD storage, the number of hosts is limited during cluster creation: for [!KEYREF PG]-clusters, at least three hosts must be created.

 #### How can I access a running DB host? {#db-access}